famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 * Create a Family Media Plan to create goals and rules for screen time using [this resource.](https://www.healthychildren.org/English/media/Pages/default.aspx#wizard)
 * Track your child's specific time spent on screens to learn just how much they are a part of their daily routine using [this resource.](https://www.nhlbi.nih.gov/health/educational/wecan/downloads/screen-time-log.pdf)
-* Avoid using screens an hour before bedtime.
+* Avoid using screens about an hour before bedtime, as well as during family mealtimes.
-* Avoid during mealtimes
-* Set limits on after-school screen time – for example, one TV program, and then outside to play.
+* Set limits on after-school screen time (i.e. 20-30 mins of use before outside play).
-* Have a few “screen free” days each week.
+* Experiment with having a couple of “screen free” days during your week.
-* Talk to other adults who supervise your child about your limits on screen time.
-For example, if your child visits a friend’s house, you could ask the friend’s parent to let you know how much screen time your child has there.
-Then you can adjust how much screen time your child can have at home that day.
-* Limit how much TV or other screen activity is “in the background”.
+* Limit "background screens" (i.e. TV on in the background).
-* Ask your child’s school, after school program or child care centre whether they have a plan for digital literacy and screen use.
+* Communicate your screen time limits with other adults whose children your child may visit, and with your child's school / daycare to help ensure that the limits are being followed outside of the home, or that home screen time is adjusted to make up for screens used elsewhere.

 ### Choosing the Right Screens